EdFallinOnGitHub/Portfolio/README.md

 >
 > ![https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-ui-with-example.png](https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-ui-with-example.png)
 >
-> And here is the kind of flash seen when a right-side button is clicked, which fades in about a quarter-second.&nbsp;  Colors vary.&nbsp;  In this case, I clicked the down arrow to copy the listing to _Sorted_.&nbsp;  I can claim this _is_ gorgeous.
+> And here an example of the flashes seen when any right-side button is clicked.&nbsp;  The flash fades in about a quarter-second.&nbsp;  Colors vary.&nbsp;  In this case, I clicked the down arrow in _Rearranger_.&nbsp;  I can claim this _is_ gorgeous.
 >
 > ![https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-flash.png](https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-flash.png)
 >
-> And here is the result when the job listing at the top has been found among the cached listings (after a flash).&nbsp;  You don't want to find a listing, so the result (and flash) are gold.&nbsp;  (The not-found flash is green because that's what you want.)&nbsp;  Again, this _is_ gorgeous.
+> And here is the result when the job listing at the top has been found among the cached listings (after a flash).&nbsp;  You don't want to find a listing, so the result and flash are gold.&nbsp;  Again, this _is_ gorgeous.
 >
 > ![https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-found.png](https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-found.png)
 >
-> And if I want to make the browser window narrow, JobWave continues to look great because I made it using responsive design.
+> And if I want to make the browser window narrow, JobWave continues to be usable and look as good because I made it using responsive design.
 >
 > ![https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-responsive-design](https://github.com/EdFallinOnGitHub/Portfolio/blob/main/images/JobWave-responsive-design)